jwestfall69/eotl_reserved_slots/README.md

 **eotl_reserved_slots_seed_immunity_time [seconds]**

 This option provides a way for seed immunity to persist after a server crash and/or a immune non-vip player disconnects.
-When a player has seed immunity and there are **more** then seed_immunity_threshold players on the server, the plugin will save the current time to a client cookie every time an immune non-vip player changes teams (ie start of map / round).
+When a player has seed immunity and there are **more** then seed_immunity_threshold players on the server, the plugin will save the current time to a config file (configs/eotl_reserved_slots.dat) at the end of each round.

 When a non-vip player joins the server, if their saved time + the [seconds] value from this cvar are greater then the current time, the player is automatically re-given immunity.